 In Key Stage 3 students are mainly class-based and benefit from small classes (max size 6) with a dedicated teacher and Learning Support Assistant.
 Class groups are generally age based however, flexibility is exercised when required such as when a student may have spent time out of school before joining us.

 Subject specialist teachers in Key Stage 4 and our Sixth Form teach a range of courses leading to GCSE, BTEC and Functional Skills accreditation.
 We also able have links with four local FE colleges and a number of schools to provide additional vocational options, apprenticeships and further breadth to our curriculum.
 Class sizes remain at a maximum of 6 throughout a student’s time at the school.

 Students can sit exams and other forms of external accreditation at throughout their 14-19 years (Key Stage and Sixth Form), rather than having to take all their exams in Yr 11.
 This enables all our students to achieve the best outcomes possible as and when they are ready and without provoking excessive anxiety of having to complete all exams in one term.

 The Sixth Form curriculum includes dedicated time and specialist therapy support for considering future options and preparation for moving on through such things as interview practice, CV writing and visits to a range of potential destination choices.
 We have a proud track record of ensuring that all students are well supported into their next destination and course of their choosing.

 The extended day curriculum gives students opportunities for social inclusion both on and offsite.
-It allows them to participate in the Duke of Edinburgh award scheme and provides structured support for the development of independence and life-skills.
+It allows them to participate in the Duke of Edinburgh award scheme and provides structured support for the ‘Independence Plus’ curriculum and development of essential life-skills.